food_scientist_using_checklist

 This milling method uses high-pressure, compressed gas to create high-velocity collisions between particles of raw material.
 These collisions fracture the particles into smaller pieces.

-With the right expert at the controls and the right raw feed, even much smaller particle size ranges can be achieved.
+With the right tolling expert optimizing the jet milling process, even much smaller particle size ranges can be achieved.
 Temperature-sensitive products can also do well.

-Jet mills can even be used to blend some powders, as two or more streams of material can be fed into the mill, resulting in a homogenous blend.
+Jet mills can even be used to blend some powders.
+Two or more streams of material can be fed into the mill, resulting in a homogenous blend.

 Based on how they control the final particle size, jet mills are designed in one of two ways:

-• Fluid bed jet mills (FBJMs) have built-in air classifiers that can be tightly adjusted to the desired particle size and shape
+• Fluid bed jet mills (FBJMs) have built-in air classifiers that can be precisely adjusted to the desired particle size and shape

 • Circular jet mills (also called spiral jet mills) have internal classification action within the grinding chamber